RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	unstructured	storage	is	used	with	PaaS	and	is employed	to	store	files	and	objects	that	do	not	fit	within	the	structured storage	type—typically,	support	files	or	web	files	such	as	images, style	sheets,	and	so	on.

-### Question # 4 - Although	content	analysis	is	the	least	efficient	and	slowest	of	the	availabledata	discovery	methods,	which	of	the	following	aspects	of	the	data	make discovery	the	most	challenging?
+### [important] Question # 4 - Although	content	analysis	is	the	least	efficient	and	slowest	of	the	available data	discovery	methods,	which	of	the	following	aspects	of	the	data	make discovery	the	most	challenging?
 A.	Size
 B.	Throughput
 C.	Quality
 D. Source

 Answer: C.

-With	any	content	analysis,	the	quality	of	the	data	poses	the	biggest challenge	to	data	discovery.
-Content	can	be	freeform	and	may	come	in a	variety	of	formats,	with	little	to	no	consistency.
+**With	any	content	analysis,	the	quality	of	the	data	poses	the	biggest challenge	to	data	discovery**.
+Content	can	be	free form	and	may	come	in a	variety	of	formats,	with	little	to	no	consistency.
 Variations	in spelling	and	word	use	can	also	make	content	analysis	very	challenging because	there	is	no	standardization	to	build	concrete	discovery	rules against.

 A	is	incorrect	because	the	size	of	the	data	by	itself	does	not	pose	any direct	challenges	to	data	discovery.
 Although	large	data	sets	will require	more	time	or	processing	to	evaluate,	the	size	does	not	correlate necessarily	to	the	quality	problems	that	do	pose	a	significant challenge.